 Hildur Guđnadóttir - Biography

-In October 2019 she signed an exclusive contract with Deutsche Grammophon, a move she has described as “incredibly exciting”.
-Her Chernobyl album was released by DG in May this year, and she has also worked previously with the Yellow Label on recordings with the late Jóhann Jóhannsson as well as writing and recording a track for pianist Víkingur Ólafsson’s Bach Reworks album.
+Last October she signed an exclusive contract with Deutsche Grammophon, a move she has described as “incredibly exciting”.
+A new single, Fólk fær andlit (“People Get Faces”), was released by DG on 27 January, along with an accompanying video.
+This haunting song was inspired by the international refugee crisis and features the composer’s vocals.
+Guðnadóttir’s Chernobyl album was released in May 2019, and she had also worked previously with the Yellow Label on recordings with the late Jóhann Jóhannsson as well as writing and recording a track for pianist Víkingur Ólafsson’s Bach Reworks album.

-The new work Guđnadóttir creates in partnership with Deutsche Grammophon in the coming years will expand her existing discography of four acclaimed avant-garde solo albums – Mount A (2006), Without Sinking (2009), Leyfđu Ljósinu (2012) and Saman (2014) – as well as the soundtrack albums for, among others, Joker, Chernobyl, Sicario: Day of the Soldado, Mary Magdalene (with Jóhann Jóhannsson) and Icelandic TV series Trapped.
+The new work Guðnadóttir creates in partnership with Deutsche Grammophon in the coming years will expand her existing discography of four acclaimed avant-garde solo albums – Mount A (2006), Without Sinking (2009), Leyfðu Ljósinu (2012) and Saman (2014), all now available under the DG imprint, as is her eleven-minute extended single Iridescence – as well as the soundtrack albums for, among others, Joker, Chernobyl, Sicario: Day of the Soldado, Mary Magdalene (with Jóhann Jóhannsson) and Icelandic TV series Trapped.

 Reflecting her multifaceted musicianship, recent live performances include an appearance with US drone metal band Sunn O))) at the 2017 Convergence festival at the Barbican in London; a set as vocalist and cellist at the 2018 Organ Reframed festival at London’s Union Chapel; and the world premiere live performance of Chernobyl at Unsound 2019 in Kraków.